-We at the Law Office of Stephen W. Penn and Associates have found that couples in California have a lot of questions about legal separation.
+We at the Law Office of Stephen W. Penn have found that couples in California have a lot of questions about legal separation.
 One of the most important things you need to know is that merely living at different residences is not sufficient to separate legally.
 According to FindLaw, either you or your spouse must file paperwork to obtain a legal separation.
 On the basis of that application, the court will then issue an order delineating your rights and your duties to your spouse and vice versa.

 In a legal separation, the court will still make decisions regarding property division, child custody and child visitation, just as it would in a divorce.
 The court also makes decisions in regard to the financial support of one spouse or the other, as well as the children of the relationship.
 The term for this is “separation maintenance,” and it operates according to a different set of rules than child support or alimony awarded in a divorce, but for practical purposes, it is the equivalent of both.